speedscale/docs/docs/install/kubernetes-sidecar/README.md

     sidecar.speedscale.com/remove: "true"
 ```

-After deploying or patching your deployment, you should notice your pod count decrease by one and the sidecar is no longer attached.
+After deploying or patching your deployment, you should notice your container count decrease by one and the sidecar is no longer attached.